Cost of Laying Turf

 Removing small quantities of turf is a job you can do without help and at no cost.
 A garden spade, slid a couple of inches underneath the grass, will take off that top layer of turf without too much damage to the underlying soil.

-If you have a larger area, you can hire a turf-cutter from your local tool hire shop for £50 - £100 for a day, and this will slice the top layer of grass off your lawn in big long strips, allowing you to roll them up for disposal.
+If you have a larger area, you can hire a turf-cutter from your local tool hire shop for £50 to £100 for a day, and this will slice the top layer of grass off your lawn in big long strips, allowing you to roll them up for disposal.

-There are a few options when it comes to disposing of old turf, each with its own pros and cons.
+There are a few options when it comes to disposing of old turf, each with its own pros and cons:

 - It will make great compost, so long as it hasn’t been treated with a weed-killer.
 Whether you have an existing compost heap or not, just turn the pieces of turf over, grass side down, and stack them into a pile in a sunny corner of the garden.
 Over a couple of years, the grass will break down and provide a rich compost for your garden.